lfrank14/profesh/content/home/publications.md

 # This file represents a page section.
 headless: true

+# Activate this widget? true/false
+active: true

 # Order that this section appears on the page.
-weight: 90
+weight: 20

-title: Recent Publications
+title: Publications
 subtitle: ''

 content: